 The Ministry of Health is reporting an increase in the incidence of gastroenteritis in children across the island, due to the prevailing conditions of what is termed the ‘dry season’ or drought as well as the presence of cooler temperatures.

-Caused by several viruses and bacteria such as Norovirus, Rotavirus, Salmonella and Campylobacter, gastroenteritis refers to a medical condition that is characterised by an infection in the gastrointestinal tract, which consists of the stomach and the small and large intestines.
-It is also broken down into two categories, namely viral gastroenteritis and bacterial gastroenteritis and is identified based on its causal agent.
+Caused by several viruses and bacteria such as Norovirus, Rotavirus, Salmonella and Campylobacter, Gastroenteritis refers to a medical condition that is characterised by an infection in the gastrointestinal tract, which consists of the stomach and, the small and large intestines.
+It is also broken down into two categories, namely viral gastroenteritis and bacterial gastroenteritis and is identified based on its causing agent.

 Commenting on its trends, Dr. Lewis-Bell notes that there is a usual spike in reported cases of gastroenteritis within the first quarter of the calendar year.
 She explains that the infection is an inflammation of the stomach and intestines which causes vomiting and diarrhoea.

 The more common symptoms of gastroenteritis include low grade fever, mild to moderate diarrhoea, nausea with or without vomiting, as well as painful abdominal bloating, and lethargy.
 Other severe symptoms include the presence of blood in the vomit or in the stool, vomiting for more than 48 hours, fever higher than 101oF, swollen and/or painful abdomen, as well as dehydration.

 Turning to its prognosis, Dr. Lewis-Bell points out that “gastroenteritis, by itself and in terms of the infection, is generally self-limited and mild, and usually clears up in about 3 to 5 days.”